Why Health and Wellness Matters For Student Success

 - Request a Green Dot overview or booster session for your class, meeting, or student group

-- Watch the Collegiate Recovery Community staff ally training to learn more about how you can support students in recovery or seeking recovery from substance use
+- Watch the Recovery Ally Training to learn more about how you can support students in recovery or seeking recovery from substance use

 - Encourage students to complete the self-guided Joyful Eating Program in Canvas